XPARO ROS2 Integration

 This page explains how to use XPARO with ROS2.

-The XPARO ROS2 node allows robots to communicate with the XPARO platform using ROS topics.
+The xparo_ros node allows robots fleet to communicate with the XPARO platform using socket (internet).
 It connects your robot to the XPARO server and enables:

 Recording ROS bag files automatically